siddiskid/AHackADay2/README.md

 4 - Integrated with live chatbot support which helps with basic functionalities like slots availability, symptoms of common diseases and emergency support.

+## Accomplishments that we're proud of 🏆
+We were able to accomplish each and every goal we laid out at the beginning of the project, which is an accomplishment we're really pround of.
+We really liked the way how our website looks healthy for the users.

 ## What we learned 📚
 We learned several technologies throughout this weekend by working together.